Data Design Initiative

 Data Design Highlights

 - The Head Start Data Analytics Playbook is live, offering practitioners examples of data visualizations used by their colleagues to support and improve their work with children and families.
-We recently launched our first digital play as well!

 - NHSA has launched the Developing Data Capacity toolkit, a useful resource for those looking to hire or contract someone to do data work, such as questions to ask when interviewing, skills to look for in a candidate for various positions, boilerplate job descriptions, and language for RFPs to retain analytic services.